itsmurugappan/containerd-stargz-snapshotter/README.md

     ports:
     - containerPort: 8080
 ```
-* Plain image should start in 2 minutes
+* Plain image should start in 2 minutes in a rpi cluster
-* Stargz image should start in 20 seconds
+* Stargz image should start in 20 seconds in a rpi cluster
 * Both images are around 300 mb size

 ### Further steps